 In some cases, the client may prefer to budget their attorney’s fees, whereas, in other cases, the client may prefer a different approach.

-We offer flexible pricing and creative fee arrangements which depend upon the specific circumstances of each case, i.e., fixed fee, contingency fee, hourly fee or blended fee (a blended fee is a lower contingency fee combined with a lower hourly rate).
+Rob offers flexible pricing and creative fee arrangements depending upon the specific circumstances of each case, i.e., fixed-fee, contingency fee, hourly fee or blended fee (a blended fee is a lower contingency fee combined with a lower hourly rate).

-Unlike many law firms, we frequently offer fixed fees to handle an entire case or perform a particular task, i.e., a demand letter for a client.
+Unlike many law firms, Rob frequently offers fixed-fees to handle an entire case or perform a particular task, i.e., a demand letter for a client.

 With a contingency fee (percentage fee) case, you only pay attorney’s fees if there is a recovery of money on your case.
-Also, in a contingency fee (percentage fee) case, any attorney fee is based upon the gross amount recovered, and the expenses are deducted from the recovery after the attorney fee is calculated.
-Stated another way, if there is a recovery, our firm’s contingency attorney fee (percentage fee) would be calculated before the client’s expenses were deducted and before the client’s share is received.
+In a contingency fee case, any attorney fee is calculated/based upon the gross amount recovered, and then, any case expenses and liens are deducted from the recovery.
+Stated another way, if there is a recovery, the contingency fee is calculated before the case expenses and any liens are deducted and before the client’s share is received.
 If you owe liens associated with your case (i.e., a medical lien owed to a hospital), Rob will negotiate with that hospital in an effort to get them to reduce their lien, and any savings based upon that reduction goes to the client.
 As an example (this is purely for illustrative purposes, as each case is different):

-With all of the pricing methods outlined above, any expenses associated with our firm’s legal representation are separate from attorney’s fees, and the expenses (i.e., court filing fees, etc.) are the client’s responsibility regardless of the outcome of the case.
+With all of the pricing methods outlined above, any case expenses associated with Rob’s legal representation are separate from attorney’s fees, and the case expenses (i.e., court filing fees, etc.) are the client’s responsibility regardless of the outcome of the case.

-We will work extremely hard on your case, but regardless of the legal issues involved, we cannot guarantee the outcome of any matter.
+Rob will work extremely hard on your case, but regardless of the legal issues involved, he cannot guarantee the outcome of any matter.